Leadership

 Chief Financial & Administrative Officer

-Prior to joining UMFS, Matt served as Vice President of Finance, Hospital Operations, for a national publicly traded behavioral healthcare company responsible for seven facilities.
+Matt received his bachelor’s degree in business administration with a specialization in accounting from Old Dominion University in 1991.
+Prior to joining UMFS, Matt held the esteemed position of Vice President of Finance, Hospital Operations, at a national publicly traded behavioral healthcare company.

 Adalay Wilson

-After earning her bachelor’s of social work from Virginia State University, Adalay went on to earn her master’s of social work from Norfolk State University.
-She is a Licensed Clinical Social Worker and past-president of the Virginia Association of Licensed Child Placing Agencies.
-Adalay currently serves on the Chesterfield Community Policy and Management Team, Child Welfare Advisory Committee, and the Three Branch Appropriate Foster Care Placement and Prevention Services workgroups.
+Adalay earned her Bachelor of Social Work degree from Virginia State University and her Master of Social Work degree from Norfolk State University.
+She serves on the Board of the United Methodist Association, Chairs the United Methodist Association’s Shared Learning Committee, and previously served on the Chesterfield Community Policy and Management Team, Child Welfare Advisory Committee, and the Three Branch Appropriate Foster Care Placement and Prevention Services workgroups.

 Lindsey Layne